syncfusion-content/javascript-docs/js/api/ejTreeView.md

 To move the TreeView node with in same TreeView.
-The new poistion of given TreeView node will be based on destionation node and index position.
+The new poistion of given TreeView node is based on the destination node and index position.

 <table class="params">
 <thead>